Categories

 Contribution categories are not mutually exclusive.
 A single participant may contribute across multiple categories over time.

-The presence of multiple categories does not imply that all contributions are treated equally or measured in the same way.
-Each category represents a different dimension of system engagement and is evaluated within its own context.
+The presence of multiple categories does not imply that all contributions are measured or interpreted in the same way.
+Each category represents a different dimension of system engagement.

-Contribution categorization and interpretation may evolve as the protocol and testing goals change.
+Contribution categorization and interpretation may evolve as the protocol and testing objectives develop.